-Mariya Krywaniuk is a native of Vancouver, Canada and graduated with a Masters in Music from the Manhattan School of Music.
+Mariya Krywaniuk is originally from Vancouver, Canada and graduated with a Masters in Music from the Manhattan School of Music.
 While in New York, Mariya was a prize-winner in the prestigious Gerda Lissner International Vocal Competition and a New York district winner in the Metropolitan Opera National Council Auditions.
 Mariya has sung on the opera stage and concert platform in the US, Canada, Italy, Czech Republic, Israel and the UK.
 Roles include Marguerite (Faust) and Alice Ford (Falstaff)/Amato Opera, NYC; title role (Manon) and Violetta (La traviata)/ International Institute of Vocal Arts, Chiari, Italy; and First Lady (Die Zauberflöte)/IVAI, Syosset, New York.
 In 2007 in Tel Aviv, Mariya sang the role of Mamousha for American Opera Projects in the world première of Jan Hamer’s opera The Lost Childhood.
 Mariya made her Carnegie Hall solo recital début in 2008 at Weill Hall.

-Since moving to London, Mariya has performed the roles of Mimi (La bohème) and First Lady (The Magic Flute) with Co-Opera Co on tour throughout the UK.
+While in London, Mariya has performed the roles of Mimi (La bohème) and First Lady (The Magic Flute) with Co-Opera Co on tour throughout the UK.
 She has sung the role of Cio-Cio-San (Madam Butterfly) with both Opera Up Close in 2010 and again with New Devon Opera in 2012.
 In 2013 Mariya covered the role of Cio-Cio-San for Opera Holland Park's Christine Collins Young Artist Programme.
 In 2012, Mariya sang the role of Gerhilde for the London Wagner Society under the baton of David Syrus.
 The following year Mariya reprised the role of Gerhilde at Royal Festival Hall for the Wagner 200 Anniversary Concert with Sir Andrew Davis conducting the Philharmonia Orchestra.
 She then went on to cover the same role at Longborough Festival Opera's Ring Cycle in 2013.
 In 2015 Mariya covered the role of Mimi with Clapham Festival Opera.